osuosl-cookbooks/rdiff-backup/README.md

 Usage
 -----

-To set up an rdiff-backup server, first generate an ssh keypair (such as with `ssh-keygen`) and create a myclientbackupusername.json in the "user" databag for the rdiff-backup client user containing the pubkey and its user id.
+To set up an rdiff-backup server, first generate an ssh keypair for the rdiff-backup server user (such as with `ssh-keygen -t rsa -b 4096`) on the rdiff-backup server named `id_rsa`/`id_rsa.pub` (which should go in `/home/rdiff-backup-server/.ssh` by default).
+Then create a myclientbackupusername.json in the "user" databag for the rdiff-backup client user containing the pubkey and its user id.

 Example `data_bags/users/rdiff-backup-client.json`:

 `{
   "id"        : "rdiff-backup-client",
-  "ssh_keys"  : ["no-port-forwarding,no-X11-forwarding,no-agent-forwarding,no-pty,command=\"sudo rdiff-backup --server --restrict-read-only /\" ssh-rsa aTjnzpFeQ1kE69Vi3krV58YM1ZcUg7JgbYR337eE== rdiff-backup client"]
+  "ssh_keys"  : ["no-port-forwarding,no-X11-forwarding,no-agent-forwarding,no-pty,command=\"~/sshwrapper.sh\" ssh-rsa aTjnzpFeQ1kE69Vi3krV58YM1ZcUg7JgbYR337eE== rdiff-backup client"]
 }`

+The additional options before the SSH pubkey are for security purposes and are optional but recommended.
+The sshwrapper.sh script allows multiple commands to be run (such as rdiff-backup, mysqldump, etc.) without the need to create multiple keypairs (since authorized\_keys only supports one command per keypair) while blocking other commands that might be used to attack the client system in the event that the rdiff-backup server's private key is compromised.

 To allow two rdiff-backup servers to run independently of each other in different environments, each with their own keys and clients, you must use